Trainable Dynamic Mask Sparse Attention: Experiments

 \paragraph{Extrapolated Content Retrieval.} We further conducted an apples-to-apples comparison between MHA, NSA, and DMA using the needle-in-a-haystack task~\citep {gkamradt2023needleinahaystack} to evaluate the models' ability to retrieve information accurately from long texts.
 In this synthetic retrieval task, a random and information-rich sentence is inserted into a lengthy document, and the model needs to retrieve the needle from the haystack to answer the question.
 As shown in Figure~\ref{fig:needle_in_a_haystack}, as the context length increases, the advantage of DMA over NSA and MHA gradually expands.
 Notably, when the context length exceeds the pre-training sequence length, all three models exhibit a performance decline; however, the decrease in DMA's performance is significantly smaller than that of NSA and MHA, demonstrating stronger extrapolation capabilities and more effective retrieval of information in unseen length ranges.
 We speculate that trainable sparse attention inherently possesses stronger sequence length extrapolation.
 This experimental result has dual significance: on one hand, it validates DMA's intrinsic advantages in handling ultra-long documents, especially in practical application scenarios that require precise localization and extraction of key information; on the other hand, it reveals the structural advantages of DMA's content-aware dynamic mask mechanism in maintaining long-distance dependency modeling capabilities, even when the sequence length exceeds the pre-training range, thus maintaining relatively stable performance.
 This extrapolation capability is of great value for practical applications that require processing long documents.

 Our comprehensive experimental results demonstrate the exceptional performance of Dynamic Mask Attention across various tasks and model scales.
-In scaling perplexity experiments, DMA consistently outperformed other attention variants across different parameter scales from 80M to 1.7B; in the multi-query associative recall task, DMA exhibited superior information retrieval capabilities and computational efficiency; in kernel implementations, DMA showed very high speedup ratios in various long-sequence application scenarios; in downstream benchmark evaluations, DMA models surpassed the original MHA and its various sparse variants on most tasks; in the needle-in-a-haystack task, DMA demonstrated significantly stronger length extrapolation capabilities.
-These results collectively validate the effectiveness of DMA as a sparse attention solution that simultaneously improves computational efficiency and model performance.
+In scaling perplexity experiments, DMA consistently outperformed other attention variants across different parameter scales from 80M to 1.7B; in the multi-query associative recall task, DMA exhibited superior information retrieval capabilities and efficiency; in kernel implementations, DMA showed extremely high speedup ratios in various long-sequence application scenarios; in downstream benchmark evaluations, DMA models outperformed the original MHA and its various sparse variants on most tasks; in the needle-in-a-haystack task, DMA demonstrated significantly stronger length extrapolation capabilities.
+These results collectively validate the effectiveness of DMA as a sparse attention solution that simultaneously enhances computational efficiency and model performance.